-If time permits, you may want to get a second opinion about the best treatment option for you.
+If time permits, you might want to get a second opinion about the best treatment option for you.
 Doing so can give you more information and help you feel better about the treatment plan you choose.
 You will want to weigh the benefits of each treatment against side effects and risks.

 The main types of treatment for bladder cancer are:

+Sometimes, more than one of type of treatment might be used.
 Surgery, alone or along with other treatments, is used in nearly all cases.

 - Urologists: surgeons who treat diseases of the urinary system